PragnyaKalvakol/GDP-I-GROUP-4/README.md

 Respond rapidly to your customer and employee needs—at scale—using intelligent conversational bots built with Power Virtual Agents.

+##### Features of Power Virtual Agent

+- Build bots quickly and easily
+- Deploy across channels and languages
+- Scale securely with centralized management
+- Improve your bots over time

 ##### Chatbot

 A chatbot is a type of software that can help customers by automating conversations and interact with them through messaging platforms.